SucRunBug/EnglishLearningLog/notebook.md

 ## 24

-I'd like him to patch up my crockery.
+I'd like him to patch (/pætʃ/ repair) up my crockery (/ˈkrɑkəri/ Dishes — plates, bowls, and cups).

-bone broth
+bone broth (/brɒθ/ soup)

-You muster all the strength you can to bash the front door of Enzo's shop.
+You muster (/ˈmʌstər/ gather) all the strength you can to bash (hit hard) the front door of Enzo's shop.

-What a strapping young lass Belle is!
+What a strapping (/stræp/ strong) young lass (/læs/ girl) Belle is!

-She managed to rouse you out of the house.
+She managed to rouse (/raʊz/ wake up) you out of the house.

 boost client base

-ceramic repairs
+ceramic (/səˈræmɪk/ baked clay) repairs

-high-spec computer
+high-spec (specifications) computer

-bleak
+bleak (/blik/ Something that is bleak is gloomy and depressing.
+If it's raining and dark, you might describe the night as bleak.
+If you have looked for work and no one will hire you, you could describe your prospects as bleak.)

-the data is flawless
+the data is flawless (/ˈflɔlɪs/ not one mistake)

 kitchenware